json-api-dotnet/JsonApiDotNetCore/docs/usage/resources/hooks.md

     {
         // the implementation of this method depends completely
         // the data access layer you're using.
         // It should set the RelationshipAttribute.InverseRelationship property
         // for all (relevant) relationships.
         // To have an idea of how to implement this method, see the InverseRelationships class
-        // in the source code of JADNC:
+        // in the source code of JsonApiDotNetCore:
         // https://github.com/json-api-dotnet/JsonApiDotNetCore/blob/59a93590ac4f05c9c246eca9459b49e331250805/src/JsonApiDotNetCore/Internal/InverseRelationships.cs
     }
 }